 SBNM 5700 – Principles of Church Administration

 This course emphasizes the implementation of the strategic marketing mix in nonprofit organizations.
-Subjects stressed include: developing products and services; pricing and perceived costs; placing and locating services; and communicating and promoting activities.
+Subjects stressed include: developing products, programs and services; pricing and perceived costs; placing and locating services/programs; and communicating and promoting activities to multiple curstomer segments and publics.
 Other topics examined are planning, budgeting, evaluating, and controlling various marketing elements.

 This course provides an overview of the fundamentals of church administration including aspects of church management such as: servant leadership, volunteer management, finances, fundraising, strategic planning, risk management, government regulations, legal issues, and pastoral/staff compensation and benefits.